Grilled fish sandwich sold on the waterfront, best when the catch is fresh

-Balık ekmek (fish sandwich) represents Istanbul's connection to the sea that surrounds the city on three sides.
-Grilled fresh fish (usually mackerel) served in crusty Turkish bread with lettuce, onions, and lemon squeeze.
-The magic happens when fish is caught that morning and grilled moments before serving.
-The most famous spot is the floating restaurants under Galata Bridge, where you can watch fishermen pull in their catch while you eat.
+Balık ekmek is a grilled fish sandwich, usually mackerel, served in crusty Turkish bread with lettuce, onions, and a squeeze of lemon.
+Istanbul is surrounded by water on three sides, and this is the most direct way to taste it: fish caught that morning, grilled moments before serving, eaten by the water.
+The most famous spot is the row of floating restaurants under Galata Bridge, where you can watch fishermen pull in their catch while you eat.
+Freshness is everything here, so buy where the locals buy.

 Galata Bridge floating restaurants - most famous spot since 1960s